Your Prime Choice for

 WA Owned & Operated Owner Company

-Our customers love us because we are not national company that means we can respond and take action quickly.Our expert teams work hand-in-hand with you to design and implement the solar system best suited your needs.
+Our customers love us because we are not national company that means we can respond and take action quickly.Our expert teams work hand-in-hand with you to design and implement the solar system and solar battery system best suited to your residential and commercial needs.

 West Coast Solar is a Clean Energy Council approved retailer.
 Our Qualifications and decades of experience ensure you can rely on us.
 Only our trained and qualified electricians install solar PV system.

 At West Coast Solar, we only use materials from the most popular, and highly commended brands in Australia.
 You can rest assured that you’re getting panels designed to stand the test of time.
 Contact us to find out the best solar panels price in Perth.

 Dedicated Customer Support

 Our responsive support team is here to answer your questions every step of the way.
 We’re always on hand to help our customers, which is why they love our exceptional service.

 We don’t sell off the shelf solar.
 Instead, every project starts with an obligation-free inspection, where we’ll check the feasibility of your product, and let you know exactly what we can do for you.
 We can cover both residential and commercial solar power system in Perth.

 Once we’ve installed a West Coast Solar system on your property, we’ll stick with you, offering constant support and advice afterwards.
 We’re not just solar installers in Perth, we’re solar partners.